Paola Giusti-Rodríguez, PhD

 Research Assistant Professor, Department of Genetics, University of North Carolina at Chapel Hill

-- Postdoctoral Research Associate (PI: Patrick F. Sullivan, M.D.), Department of Genetics, University of North Carolina at Chapel Hill
+- Postdoctoral Research Associate (Patrick F. Sullivan, M.D.), Department of Genetics, University of North Carolina at Chapel Hill

-- Ph.D. in Cell and Developmental Biology (PI: Li-Huei Tsai, Ph.D.), Harvard University
+- Ph.D. in Cell and Developmental Biology (Li-Huei Tsai, Ph.D.), Harvard University

 - B.S.
 Biology, University of Puerto Rico-Río Piedras

 Dr. Paola Giusti-Rodríguez is currently Research Assistant Professor in the Department of Genetics at the University of North Carolina at Chapel Hill.
 Dr. Giusti-Rodríguez grew up in San Juan, Puerto Rico, where she earned a BS in biology at the University of Puerto Rico-Rio Piedras.
 In April 2011, Dr. Giusti-Rodríguez completed her PhD in Cell and Developmental Biology at Harvard University, where her doctorate research focused on studying the molecular basis of neurodegeneration.
 Dr. Giusti-Rodríguez joined Dr. Sullivan’s laboratory in 2012 as a Postdoctoral Research Associate.